 Students can only declare one major.
-Each semester, courses will be verified that they are on the students' current degree plan.
+However, if a student declares two majors, each semester, courses will be verified that they are on the students' current degree plan.
 All Title IV funding will only pay for courses that are on each students' degree plan or required prerequisites.
 If a student chooses to take classes not on their status sheet, they will be liable for tuition and fees of the course(s) not on their degree plan.